whatYnext/Deep-learning-MXnet/README.md

 # Deep-learning-MXnet
-Implementation of deep learning algorithms by MXnet
+Implementation of deep learning algorithms by MXnet.

-The implementation of the book "Dive into deep learning".
+The detailed implementation of experiments in "Dive Into Deep Learning".